Rose–Hulman Institute of Technology

-Rose–Hulman Institute of Technology (RHIT) is a private university in Terre Haute, Indiana.
-Founded in 1874 in Terre Haute, Rose-Hulman is one of the United States' few undergraduate-focused engineering and technology universities.
-Though it started with only 3 bachelor's degree programs, Rose-Hulman has since grown to 12 academic departments with over 30 undergraduate and graduate degree programs in science, engineering, technology, and engineering management, leading to bachelor's and master's degrees.
-Rose-Hulman's curriculum focuses on both career preparation and undergraduate-driven research in STEM-fields.
-It is classified among "Special Focus Four-Year: Engineering and Other Technology-Related Schools".
+Rose–Hulman Institute of Technology (RHIT) is a private university in Terre Haute, Indiana, United States.
+It was founded in 1874 and houses twelve academic departments with over thirty undergraduate and graduate degree programs in science, engineering, technology, and engineering management, leading to bachelor's and master's degrees.

 History

-Founding
+Founding (1874–1917)

-Founder Chauncey Rose, along with nine friends, created the Terre Haute School of Industrial Science in 1874 to provide technical training after encountering difficulties in local engineer availability during construction of his railroads.
-Mr. Rose donated the land at 13th and Locust St. and the majority of the funds needed to start the new school.
+Founder Chauncey Rose, along with nine friends, created the Terre Haute School of Industrial Science in 1874 to provide technical training after encountering difficulties in recruiting local engineers during construction of his railroads.
+Mr. Rose donated the land, at 13th and Locust St., and the majority of the funds needed to start the new school.
 A year later, the cornerstone of the new institution was laid and the name was changed to Rose Polytechnic Institute despite the objections of the president of the board of managers and chief benefactor, Mr. Rose.
 The original campus was a single building, with no dormitories or recreational facilities.

 The first class of 48 students entered in 1883, chosen from 58 applicants.
-Of the 48 students, all were male, and 37 came from Indiana.
-All but four students chose to major in mechanical engineering with civil engineering and chemistry the only other majors.
-Nearly half of the original students would eventually quit their studies before graduation for several reasons, including poor grades or conduct.
-The first president was Charles O. Thompson, who modeled the education of Rose Poly after eastern institutions.
-Rose Poly was thus founded as the first private engineering college west of the Alleghenies.
+All students were male, and 37 came from Indiana.
+All but four chose to major in mechanical engineering, with civil engineering and chemistry the only other majors.
+Nearly half of the original students would eventually leave their studies before graduation for several reasons, including poor grades or conduct.
+The first president was Charles O. Thompson, who modeled the education of Rose Polytechnic after eastern institutions, making it the first private engineering college west of the Alleghenies.

-During the beginning years of the school, money was a major concern.
+During the early years of the school, finance was a major concern.
 Many faculty and staff accepted pay cuts to stay at the institution.

-In 1889 the school awarded what it considers to be the first chemical engineering degree in the country.
-In 1897 John B. Peddle was appointed professor of machine design, where he served until 1933.
+In 1889 the school awarded what it considered to be the first chemical engineering degree in the country.
+In 1897 John B. Peddle was appointed professor of machine design, a post he held until 1933.
 In 1910 he published the Construction of Graphical Charts, which was the first book in the English language treating the art of graphical representation.